radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 ```$ cd /etc/nginx/sites-available```

-**_This is not the right way_** but to make things simpler and faster, make a copy of the "default" file:
+**_This is not the correct way_** (as you should create and configure new Nginx server blocks) but to make things simpler and faster, simply make a safety copy of the "default" file (the server block Nginx creates by default):

 ```$ sudo cp default default-ORIGINAL```

-Now edit the default file, delete all rows and put the following:
+Now edit the "default" file, delete all rows and put the following:

 ```
 upstream http_backend {